epi2me-labs/wf-cas9/README.md

 # Workflow template

-This repository contains a [nextflow](https://www.nextflow.io/) workflow for the multiplexed analysis Cas9 targeted sequencing.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for the multiplexed analysis of Cas9-targeted sequencing.

 ## Quickstart